 Step 1: Raid the fridge and pantry for your ingredients

-Gather up the ingredients and in a saucepan, add the milk and honey and mix well.
+Gather the ingredients in a saucepan, add the milk and honey and mix well.
 Do not overheat this mixture.
 Transfer the liquid to a measuring cup (or bowl with a spout that is easy to handle.

 Step 2: Add the remaining ingredients